What are the benefits of being an Alaska Tribal Spectrum member?

 ATS is a Tribally-controlled nonprofit that manages a large spectrum area in Alaska, that will be used on the ATN to generate revenue for the use of that spectrum for the benefit of each community in ATS.
 The original membership in ATS joined because it greatly simplified their responsibilities to manage the spectrum and to apply for significant grant funding.
 ATS members are automatically included in ATS applications for grants to provide infrastructure or broadband subsidies that will maximize the revenue for ATS spectrum communities.
 ATS writes and submits the grants for its members.
 But each member also has the ability to participate in the governance of the spectrum because all ATS members have the right to nominate and vote for representatives on the ATS Policy Board.
 There are many other benefits to being a member as listed below.
 There is no cost.

-ATS is applying for significant NTIA funding, including last mile infrastructure and significant middle mile satellite subsidies for rural Alaskans throughout the state.
+ATS has recently applied for significant NTIA funding, including last mile infrastructure and significant middle mile satellite subsidies for rural Alaskans throughout the state.
 With a large collective 2.5 GHz wireless spectrum, we are proposing to install a statewide ATN that creates the opportunity to deliver affordable broadband everywhere to generate maximum revenue for each member Tribe.
-We are seeking to apply with as many Tribes as possible to greatly increase our chances to be awarded and bring affordable broadband to every unserved and underserved community in Alaska NOW.
-As an ATS member, that can include your community as well.
+We worked to apply with as many Tribes as possible to greatly increase our chances to be awarded and bring affordable broadband to every unserved and underserved community in Alaska NOW.

 Becoming a managed member simply means you will agree to let your spectrum be managed by ATS in conjunction with other ATS spectrum to expand the ATN.
 You will receive all of the benefits and opportunities for income for the use of your spectrum.
 You will give up no rights.
 You will still be the license owner of your spectrum.
 You also have the option to agree on a spectrum management services agreement with ATS without joining ATS, but you would not have the right to be represented in Policy Board matters which manage the ATN policies across the state, or share in other future income.
 For these reasons, we encourage you to become a managed member by following the simple process on this website.
 Together we have a much stronger voice to maximize our collective grant awards.